Social media is a powerful thing and the Hull History Facebook pages are no exception, particularly for community action.

 Throughout her life she worked to benefit charity including The Hull Braves Guild.

-Public donations came from her staging large theatrical fashion shows that took place – mostly – in locations in Hull including The New York Hotel and Guildhall.
+Public donations came from her staging large theatrical fashion shows that took place – mostly – in locations in Hull.

-Both occasions speak to the importance of Hull Braves Guild in the minds of the public officials and the public at this time.
+The importance of Hull Braves Guild was in the minds of the public officials and the public at this time.

 The link between Mirelle, Mira and The Braves Guild is one that speaks to its relevance to Hull’s history overall.